opensearch-project/OpenSearch/CONTRIBUTING.md

 ### Gradle Build

-We use Gradle to build Elasticsearch because it is flexible enough to not only build and package Elasticsearch, but also orchestrate all of the ways that we have to test Elasticsearch.
+We use Gradle to build RENAMEME because it is flexible enough to not only build and package RENAMEME, but also orchestrate all of the ways that we have to test RENAMEME.

-#### Configurations
+### Configurations

 Gradle organizes dependencies and build artifacts into "configurations" and allows you to use these configurations arbitrarily.
 Here are some of the most